In response to the COVID-19 pandemic, researchers around the world are working to develop effective treatments.

 - avoiding public places, such as grocery stores and public transport

 - wearing a face mask or cloth covering over the nose and mouth when around other people

-- self-isolating from other members of the household until symptoms resolve
+- self-isolating, including from other members of the household, until the symptoms resolve

-- washing hands and using hand sanitizer often
+- washing the hands and using hand sanitizer frequently

 People can also consider the following at-home treatments for any COVID-19 symptoms they develop:

 - drinking plenty of water to stay hydrated